 Leaving Beckett to watch over her patients, Dana saddled a chestnut mare and rode south along the river to Skinner’s house.
 Yellow-leaved aspens quaked beneath tin-colored clouds.
 The air carried the chilly, damp smell of snow, forewarning an early winter.
 It was September 1st, a month to the day since her arrival in Montana.

 She found a horse tied to Skinner’s porch rail.
-Taking a deep breath, she dismounted, climbed the steps, and knocked on the door.
+Taking a deep breath, she dismounted, tied off her own horse, climbed the steps, and knocked on the door.

 “Walter?” she called.